Not all cars are made equal; some cars will always be rarer and more desirable than others. Such is the case in Forza Horizon 5.

 - 1992 Hoonigan Mazda RX-7 Twerkstallion – Found in 1990 Mazda Savanna RX-7

 - 1991 Hoonigan Rauh-Welt Begriff Porsche 911 Turbo – Found in 1995 Porsche 911 GT2

 - 1999 Lamborghini Diablo GTR – Found in 1997 Lamborghini Diablo SV

 Returning from the previous Forza Horizon games, Barn Finds are cars that have been abandoned and neglected by their previous owners and have been left to rot in a barn.

 As you play through the game, characters in the Horizon Festival will inform you of Barn Find rumors which will mark the map with a purple circle in an area.
 Within this purple circle rests the barn where the car can be found.

 Once you have found the barn, your character and another one of the Horizon Festival characters will help you with identifying the car.
 It will then be whisked away to an undisclosed garage to be restored and repaired.

-The time of repair for each of the cars differs from each other, with the rarer cars like the Ferrari 250 GTO taking much longer than the Ford F-100, but rest assured, once you have found the barn, expect the car in your garage in no time.
+The repair time for each of the cars differs from each other, with rarer cars like the Ferrari 250 GTO taking much longer than the Ford F-100, but rest assured, once you have found the barn, expect the car in your garage in no time.